zalsader/zalsader.github.io/_posts/2024-01-24-ceph-knative.md

 layout: post
 title: Serverless Storage with Knative and Ceph
 date: 2024-01-29 21:01:00
-description: How to use Ceph for storage in serverless functions using knative
+description: Do you need to access storage in your Knative functions?
+Here’s how to do it with Rook Ceph
 categories: [ceph, knative]
 thumbnail: assets/img/2024-01-24-ceph-knative/serverless-storage-knative-ceph.jpg
+toc:
+  sidebar: left
 ---

 This post was originally written while I worked at [Koor Technologies](https://koor.tech).
 Since that website is no longer online, I am republishing [that article](https://web.archive.org/web/20240416174014/https://blog.koor.tech/blog/2024/serverless-storage-knative-ceph/) here.